lisa-lumos/Snowflake/05-using-snowflake.md

 ### Activity Tab
 Shows Query history of past 14 days, copy history and task history.

 Query profile show the query execution plan, which help with spotting mistakes in sql query and identifying performance improvement opportunities.

-View Task History:
+A common mistake is to use UNION when the UNION ALL semantics are sufficient.
+UNION ALL simply concatenates inputs, while UNION also performs duplicate elimination.

+Copy history page shows data loading activity happened over the last year, for all tables.
+It includes bulk data loading, and continuous loading with snowpipe.

+Task history page shows the execution history of all tasks.

 ### Admin Tab